ccollicutt/spring-cloud-gateway-learning-center/workshop/content/scg-oss.md

 ![Overview of an API Gateway](images/scg3.jpg)

-It's an open source project which you can use to build your own API gateway.
-SCG is used by thousands of development teams to handle their **production** API traffic.
+It's an open source project which you can use to **build your own API gateway** by writing, building, and running a Java application.
+SCG is used by thousands of development teams to handle productio API traffic.
 Built from the ground up for performance based on its non-blocking I/O design, it can handle load with low latency.

 ### How it Works